The Ultimate Guide to Wedding Venue Dry Hire in the UK

 Since setup and breakdown times can make or break your wedding day flow, you must address several critical questions with venue managers during the dry hire process.

-Discuss supplier coordination protocols with your venue manager regarding setup timing and breakdown efficiency.
-You'll need clear answers about when suppliers can begin arriving (usually around 10 am), where they can load and unload, and whether venue staff will be present to oversee the process.
-Most suppliers start arriving at this time to allow for guest arrival at 12:30 PM before typical afternoon ceremonies.
-A designated point person to address setup issues is crucial for smooth operations.
+Discuss supplier coordination protocols with your venue manager to ensure optimal setup and breakdown efficiency.
+You'll need clear answers about when suppliers can begin arriving (usually around 10 am), where the 10 am load and unload take place, and whether venue staff will be present to oversee the process.

 Don't forget to inquire about post-event clean-up responsibilities and potential late license fees if you plan to extend beyond standard hours.